pccprint/search4all/README.md

 - [ ] Support continuous search
 - [ ] Support More LLMs
 - [x] Support Groq
+- [x] Support back to home when searching
 - [x] Support continuous talk about the results
 - [x] Support Google Analytics
 - [x] Support the related questions by function calling